M-O-Marmalade/Flourish/README.md

 + Click the Non-Destructive![stilts](https://raw.githubusercontent.com/M-O-Marmalade/com.MOMarmalade.Flourish.xrnx/master/Bitmaps/stilts.bmp)/![steamroller](https://raw.githubusercontent.com/M-O-Marmalade/com.MOMarmalade.Flourish.xrnx/master/Bitmaps/steamroller.bmp) button to toggle Non-Destructive Mode on/off
 + Use the "Set Line" button (or the keyboard shortcut/menu entries) to set a new line to be edited by Flourish
 + Click the Help![Question Mark](https://raw.githubusercontent.com/M-O-Marmalade/com.MOMarmalade.Flourish.xrnx/master/Bitmaps/question.bmp) button to view this page at any time
-+ While the Flourish window is in focus, you can hold the [SPACEBAR] to preview the currently edited selection

 **Note:** The more lines/patterns your currently edited flourish spans over, the more the tool will lag.